racker/service-registry-docs/General-API-Information.md

 You'll need your username and API key in order to authenticate.
 You can find your API key like so:

-1. Log into the Control Panel at https://mycloud.rackspacecloud.com.
+* Log into the Control Panel at https://mycloud.rackspacecloud.com.

-2. When the site loads, click your username in the upper-right corner of the window.
+* When the site loads, click your username in the upper-right corner of the window.
 Your username appears as the menu title.
 Select API Keys from the drop-down menu.
 The API Access page appears.

-3. From the API Access page you can generate a new key or Show/Hide an existing key.
+* From the API Access page you can generate a new key or Show/Hide an existing key.

 Once you have the API key, you can make a request to authenticate like so:

+### Using cURL to Authenticate
 ```shell
 curl -X POST https://identity.api.rackspacecloud.com/v2.0/tokens -d
 '{ "auth":{ "RAX-KSKEY:apiKeyCredentials":{ "username":"theUserName", "apiKey":"00a00000a000a0000000a000a00aaa0a" } } }' -H "Content-type: application/json"